 We love to eat in Iceland, and we love to make sure our visitors are well-fed!
 Freshly caught fish and seafood are available in October, like all months in Iceland, so make sure to sample some Plokkfiskur.
 This hearty fish stew is swimming with cod, haddock, or halibut and is rich in potatoes, onions, butter, and milk.
 And for a sweet start to your day (or whenever your sweet tooth calls!), try Kleinur.
 The Icelandic doughnuts are twisted, fried in oil, and spiced just right with cardamom, cinnamon, and nutmeg.
 You will get a chance to taste these and more on our food lover‘s walking tours of Reykjavik!

 Weather in Iceland in October

 The temperatures in October range from 0°C (32°F) to 10°C (50°F).
 That might sound relatively low, but the cold in Iceland isn’t…well, that cold!
 As long as there is no windchill, 10°C is quite lovely.
 You might even see some locals in t-shirts, but I would not recommend it unless you come from a cold climate too!
 There might be some rain and wind during your trip, so best to be prepared when you’re packing.
-The days are getting shorter as we head towards winter, but nothing too drastic until you get to the end of the month with around eight hours of daylight.
+The days are getting shorter as we head towards winter, but nothing too drastic until you reach the end of the month with around eight hours of daylight.

 What to pack for your October visit to Iceland